okTurtles/shelterprotocol.net-old/src/content/docs/en/implementations.md

 ### Coming Soon

-Be the first to know when the first implementation of the Shelter Protocol is released.
+The first implementation of the Shelter Protocol is readying for release.
+Be the first to know when it happens.

 Follow okTurtles on social media: